Creating a safe sleep space for your baby

 We’re the kind of people who notice everything, from trends in sleep data to the slightly crooked diplomas hanging on our favorite doctor’s office wall.
 We studied many a nursery in perfecting Nanit.
 And, in doing so, we noticed something important – some sleep environments weren’t completely optimized for safety.
 Bumpers, blankets and soft toys showed up in many cribs.

 According to the American Academy of Pediatrics (AAP), such soft items are a safety hazard and can increase the risk of sudden infant death syndrome (SIDS).
-Until babies reach the age of one and actually master the art of rolling over, they don’t have the strength or skills to get out of a potentially dangerous situation.
+Until babies reach the age of one, they don’t have the strength or skills to get out of a potentially dangerous situation.
 So even something seemingly innocent like a blankie or bumper ties could lead to suffocation or choking.

 As parents, we get that it’s counterintuitive in a way – the very things that seem like they’d make baby’s sleep environment extra cuddly and comfy are actually unsafe.
 So we put together this handy tip sheet of do’s and don’ts, that way you’ll always know just how to create a safe sleep environment for baby.

 Sleep do’s and don’ts for children 12 months of age and younger, in accordance with recommendations from the American Academy of Pediatrics: